 What data is taken away from us?
 In order to answer this, I requested my data from different social medias and platforms (Facebook, Google, Apple, etc.).
 What resulted was a 40 GB archive with over 15,000+ files, all with 0 documentation as to what was included in that archive.
 From this data, I was able to put together a detailed 40 page dossier profiling me through the data these companies collected on me.

 Exploration 03 —

 How much is our data worth?
 To explore this, I designed and built a tool that would determine the value of your twitter account.
 The receipt "printed" for you contains this valuation.
+Try it for yourself

 To expand and translate this digital information, I also laser etched it into transparent plexiglass.
-Not only to re-enforce the idea that once you've given your data away, you can never take it back, but also as a jab at Microsoft’s new project silica, which now let’s just store even more digital information (and for longer periods of time) on glass, further proving how data hungry we’re becoming.
+Not only to re-enforce the idea that once you've given your data away, you can never take it back, but also as a jab at Microsoft’s new Project Silica, which now let’s just store even more digital information (and for longer periods of time) on glass, further proving how data hungry we’re becoming.